Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Introduction

+The perception task can be addressed by reconstructing the object shape from partial observations~\cite{Rodriguez_2020, Han_2021, Yang_2021, Zhou_2024}, transferring the functional grasp~\cite{Rodriguez_2018, Wu_2023, Zhang_2023, Wei_2024}, and estimating the 6D pose of the object~\cite{Deng_2020, Hu_2020, Hofer_2021, AminiPB:IAS22, Wang_2024}.
+External perception speeds up the learning process since the policy can be represented by a model with fewer parameters.
+Additionally, expensive image rendering is avoided.

+By considering multiple object instances within the same category, we further reduce the inputs to the policy, as category-specific features of object geometry and dynamics are learned implicitly.

+Finally, we eliminate the need for expert demonstrations by introducing a dense multi-component reward function that naturally encourages dexterous manipulation.

+An achieved desired functional grasp is the final product of the learned policy.
+The target grasp representation greatly influences the speed of learning and the final result.
+In this work, we explore two different target grasp representations, having different strengths and weaknesses.

+First, the \textit{explicit target grasp representation} strictly defines the desired hand and finger poses relative to an object.
+It introduces a clear desired result and prevents the policy from being stuck in sub-optimal behaviors.
+On the other hand, this representation needs an external oracle defining these explicit targets, which may be challenging for novel object categories.

+Second, the \textit{constraint-based target grasp representation} is more abstract and is defined with a constraint.
+In this work, we use index fingertip position and hand orientation relative to an object.
+The constraint-based representation is more compact and enables the policy to learn a variety of different grasps, satisfying the constraint.
+Defining this constraint for novel instances is an easier task compared to an explicit grasp representation.
+However, this comes at the cost of ensuring that the learned grasps are sufficient to securely lift and utilize the objects.
+We show that the proposed dense multi-component reward function can be effectively applied to both grasp representations with minimal modifications and consistently yields meaningful policies.

-To evaluate the proposed method, we learn a single policy in simulation on three conceptually distinct rigid object categories: drills, spray bottles and mugs.
-Using dense multi-component reward, the policy learns to perform dexterous pre-grasp manipulation on previously unseen object instances of known categories (\reffig{fig:teaser}) with a high success rate.
-The learning is performed in simulation in less than three hours on a single GPU.
-The main contributions of this work are: \begin{itemize} \item a multi-component dense reward formulation that quickly yields policies capable of dexterous pre-grasp manipulation of novel objects using a multi-finger hand, \item a high-level state formulation and generic two-stage curriculum that facilitates implicit category-specific object geometry learning, and \item a functional grasping 3D mesh dataset with three object categories. \end{itemize}
+To evaluate the proposed method, we learn a single policy in simulation on three conceptually distinct rigid object categories: drills, spray bottles, and mugs.
+Two proposed target grasp representations are utilized, and the corresponding policies are evaluated.
+Using dense multi-component reward, the policy learns to perform dexterous pre-grasp manipulation on previously unseen object instances of known categories with a high success rate. \reffig{fig:teaser} shows examples of the learned behaviors.
+Learning is performed in simulation in less than three hours on a single GPU.
+This work is an extension of our previous research~\cite{Pavlichenko_2023}.
+The main contributions of this article are: \begin{itemize} \item a constraint-based target functional grasp representation -- this representation enables exploring different grasp configurations -- and \item a multi-component dense reward formulation that quickly yields policies capable of dexterous manipulation. \end{itemize}